eliotstock/host/STAKING.md

             1. `curl http://192.168.20.41:8545/health`
             1. Or if you have a GUI and browser: http://192.168.20.41:8545/healthchecks-ui
         1. Port `8551` is also open for JSON RPC.
+    1. `/data/mev-boost -mainnet -relay-check -relays https://0xac6e77dfe25ecd6110b8e780608cce0dab71fdd5ebea22a16c0205200f2f8e2e3ad3b71d3499c54ad14d6c21b41a37ae@boost-relay.flashbots.net`
-    1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet --debug-level warn bn --execution-endpoint http://localhost:8551 --execution-jwt /data/jwtsecret --http`
+    1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet --debug-level warn bn --execution-endpoint http://localhost:8551 --execution-jwt /data/jwtsecret --http --builder http://locahost:18550`
         1. Note that `localhost` is correct here, even though the EL client used `192.168.20.41`.
         1. Omit `--debug-level warn` initially to see that all is well.
         1. You can now use the Beacon Node API on http://localhost:5052 but only on the local machine.
 Do not NAT this through to the internet oy you'll get DDoS'ed.
         1. Once you know your validator node index, you can get the current balance of your validator with `curl http://localhost:5052/eth/v1/beacon/states/head/validators/{index}`.
-    1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet vc`
+    1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet vc --builder-proposals`
-1. Check the ports you're listening on with `sudo lsof -nP -iTCP -sTCP:LISTEN +c0 | grep IPv4`
+1. Check the ports you're listening on with `sudo lsof -nP -iTCP -sTCP:LISTEN +c0 | grep IPv4`.
+Ignoring the OS services such as `sshd`, you should have:
     1. `192.168.20.41:8545 (LISTEN)`: EL client, JSON RPC for general use
     1. `127.0.0.1:8551 (LISTEN)`: EL client, JSON RPC for the CL client only
     1. `*:9000 (LISTEN)`: CL client, for the EL client
     1. `127.0.0.1:5052 (LISTEN)`: CL client, Beacon Node API for general use
+    1. `127.0.0.1:18550 (LISTEN)`: MEV Boost
 1. To stop staking:
     1. `lighthouse account validator exit`
 1. Or just install and run `sedge`: https://docs.sedge.nethermind.io/docs/quickstart/install-guide